 Blueberry Season in Poland and Europe

-The beginning of last year’s growing season was a difficult time for growers due to several factors.
+The beginning of last year’s blueberry season was a difficult time for growers due to several factors.
 Usually, the blueberry fruiting season in Poland lasts from 1 July to the end of September, subject to shifts of merely a few days.
-In 2021, the spring was very cold, which played a role in a delayed flowering and an average time lag of two weeks in our country’s harvest.
+In 2021, the spring was very cold, which played a role in delayed flowering and an average time lag of two weeks in our country’s harvest.
 The low temperatures during flowering affected the flights of many species of pollinators around plantations.

 Additionally, the central and south-eastern regions of Poland experienced relatively heavy rainfall, which resulted in damage and poorer fruit quality.
 The blueberries absorbed too much water and split.